 - attending public functions, events, seminars, roadshows, conferences and training courses, either run by us or where the organisers have agreed with you that we may obtain your contact details;

-- participating in forums, such as the Reckon Community or using other social media tools through our website or in relation to our
+- participating in forums, such as the Reckon Community or using other social media tools through our website or in relation to us.

-We typically keep essential data for so long as we actively need it in order to service your account, deal with queries and, of course, to provide the Services to you.
-After that the essential data will be archived for reference purposes, such as if there is an historical query or an issue needs to be resolved.
-While you have a “right to be forgotten” this does not always mean we must delete your personal data – we may keep some personal data subject to various safeguards.
+We keep essential data for so long as we actively need it in order to service your account, deal with queries and, of course, to provide the Services to you.
+After that the essential data will be archived for reference purposes, such as if there is an historical query, an issue needs to be resolved or for regulatory purposes While you have a “right to be forgotten” this does not always mean we must delete your personal data – we may keep some personal data subject to additional safeguards.

 The optional data will only be kept and used for so long as you agree to this.
 We will assume that you will want to continue receiving marketing and Service-related communications that you have consented to until you tell us otherwise.